 01. How NRAS supports research From conducting our own research about the impact of RA on people’s lives to assisting third-party researchers, academics and professionals – we support research in a number of ways.
 Read more

 03. Get involved in research NRAS is committed to improving a broad range of outcomes for the RA community.
-In achieving these aims we work on a number of separate but entwined strategies covering issues such as policy reform, the develop of self-management resources, providing support and help to people experiencing health, social and psychological issues related to their RA.
+In achieving these aims we work on a number of separate but entwined strategies covering issues such as policy reform, the development of supported self-management resources, providing support and help to people experiencing health, social and psychological issues related to their RA.
 Take part

 04. Research outcomes It is important that the full loop occurs when it comes to research, its not just taking part it is also finding out the results.
 Within this section you will find research outcomes.
 Read more